Namangoel1904/Being_Notified/README.md

 ## Switch to Chat Bot Branch to access personalised train Ollama chatBot
 ## If you want to access a sentiment Analyser model you can switch to Sentiment Analyser branch
+## Annonymus Chat  feature could be access form that branch

 ## Tech Stack